 Environment & Wildlife

-- Wind power cleans our air.
+- Wind power keeps our air cleaner compared to generating electricity using fossil fuels.
 Wind turbines are powered by wind, producing no greenhouse gasses or air pollution as they generate electricity.

 - Wind farms and the agricultural community are productive partners.
 As little as one per cent of total acreage is needed for turbines and access roads.
 The remaining acreage is free for other uses, such as farming or ranching.

 - Greenhouse gas emissions from energy conversion process only, not manufacture or construction.